team-dev-docs/spriteai-dev-docs/docs/Target Doc Folder/generateSprite.md

 ## Prerequisites

+This code only works in JAVA AND PYTHON

 - OpenAI API key configured
 - OpenAI SDK installed
-- Access to local file system for saving images
+- Access to local filet system for saving images

 ## Usage